leozhangML/quotient_rml/README.md

 <img src="https://github.com/shesturnedtheweansagainstus/quotient_rml/blob/main/images/cylinder_quotient.jpeg" />

-## Collaborators
+More detailed explanations of the above functions and parameters as well as diagnostics and limitations can be found in the tutorial.ipynb file in `tutorials`.

-Explainations of the parameters as well as more advanced functions and diagnostics can be found in the tutorial.ipynb file.
+## Acknowledgements

-## Collaborators
+This was work funded by the London Mathematical Society Undergraduate Research Bursaries 2022, supervised by Ximena Fernández (Durham University).

 ### References
 <a id="1">[1]</a>